Skip navigation

 • Compute payment schedules.

-• Confer with underwriters to aid in resolving mortgage application problems.
+• Confer with underwriters to resolve mortgage application problems.

 • Explain to customers the different types of loans and credit options that are available, as well as the terms of those services.